-In this case, defense counsel had a duty to advise the defendant that he could do one of three things: First, the defendant could plead not guilty to the crimes charged and not guilty by reason of mental disease or defect.
-Such a plea would lead to a bifurcated trial before the same jury, if the trial is before a jury, to decide whether the defendant was guilty of the crimes and then, if so, whether he was not responsible for them due to a mental disease or defect.

-Second, the defendant could plead guilty to the crimes and request a trial solely to determine whether he was not responsible due to a mental disease or defect.
+In this case, defense counsel had a duty to advise the defendant that he could do one of three things.
+First, the defendant could plead not guilty to the crimes charged and not guilty by reason of mental disease or defect, which would then lead to a bifurcated trial before the same jury to decide whether the defendant was guilty of the crimes and then, if so, whether he was not criminally responsible for them due to a mental disease or defect.
+Second, the defendant could plead guilty to the crimes and request a jury trial solely to determine whether he was not criminally responsible due to a mental disease or defect.
 Third, the defendant could plead guilty to the crimes and waive his plea of not guilty by reason of mental disease or defect.